There's a Tropical Storm Don, but it's not a political jab

 During this heated political climate, the latest tropical storm to take aim at the Caribbean islands is grabbing attention for more than the heavy rain and winds it's predicted to pack.

-Its moniker — Don — was quickly noticed for sharing a name with the U.S. president after officially becoming the fourth tropical storm to form in the Atlantic this season on Monday.
+Its name — Don — was quickly noticed for sharing a moniker with the U.S. president after officially becoming the fourth tropical storm to form in the Atlantic this season on Monday.

 "I hadn't even thought about that," Max Mayfield, the former National Hurricane Center director who chaired the committee that added the name Don to the storm list, told The Associated Press.
 "I guarantee you that it has no connection to Donald Trump."